 - 6. To put it another way, imagine 100 days.
 80 of them have sunshine.
 90 of them have breakfast.
 If you're tallying up every day that has one of each, you can't do 80+90 because 72 of those days have both.
 You're counting those days twice so you subtract 72 to account for the fact that 72 of your 90 breakfast days already have sunshine or 72 of your 80 sunshine days already have breakfast. - ii.
 If the probabilities are mutually exclusive, meaning they can't happen at the same time, P(A and B) becomes zero.
 The chance you'll go to a Chinese restaurant or an Italian restaurant is the chance you'll go to a Chinese restaurant + chance you'll go to an Italian restaurant.
 P(C) + P(I). - iii.
 Adding the probability of all possible outcomes results in a sum of 1.
 There's a 100% chance one of the possible results will occur. - II.
 Tree Diagram 1 - a.
-Decisions often come with uncertainty on many levels.
+Business decisions often come with uncertainty on many levels.
 One way to capture all what's going on is with a tree diagram-a graphical representation of all possible outcomes. - b.
-Consider an accounting firm company estimating how long it takes perform an audit.
-Each audit goes through two stages: initial examination, then the thorough check. - i.
-Suppose the initial check takes 1 week (40% chance) or 2 weeks (60% chance).
+Consider a delivery company estimating how long it takes to deliver a package.
+Each package goes through two stages: national shipping, where it's flown around the country, and local delivery. - i.
+Suppose national shipping can take 5, 6 or 7 days with a probability of 10%, 30%, and 60%, respectively.

 - ii.
-Also suppose the thorough examination takes 3 weeks (20% chance); 4 weeks (10% chance); or 5 weeks (70% chance). - c.
+Also suppose that local delivery takes 1 or 2 days, with a probability of 80% and 20%, respectively. - c.
 Our tree diagram "maps" every path the delivery can take, with probabilities indicated.
-The total time for the audit is in the box on the far right.
+The total time for delivery is in the box on the far right.

 - i.
 Note each small branch of the tree are identical to each other; that tells us that probabilities are independent.
-It doesn't matter how long initial check takes; that won't effect how long the thorough examination takes. - d.
-The audit will take anywhere from 4 to 7 weeks.
+It doesn't matter how long the national shipping takes-that won't effect how long the local delivery takes. - d.
+The delivery will take anywhere from 6 to 9 days.
 But some time frames are more likely than others. - i.
 How likely is the first scenario?
-(The initial check is super-fast AND thorough examination is super-fast.
-So we multiply: 0.4\0.2 = 0.08.
+National shipping is super-fast AND local delivery is super-fast.
+So we multiply: 0.10.8 = 0.08.